The World is Your Table Tennis Ball – How WTTD 2021 is Celebrated Around the Globe

 Said Mr. Mohannadi in honouring the contribution of all organisers and participants.

-Great to have DPR Korean joined our WTTD celebration for the first time!
+Great to have Korea DPR joined our WTTD celebration for the first time!
 Embracing the FEMpowerment campaign, DPR Korea organised a female-only event to show how Table Tennis can help in empowering women and developing self-confidence.

 Good thing came in pairs for the inspiring female entrepreneur Anneeliya Anniey on April 6th this year.
 She has dedicated 15 years of her career to promoting Table Tennis and had finally celebrated the grand opening of her club – Annieys Ping-Pong Club in Nepal.
 The club is solely financed by Anneeliya and was established to promote Table Tennis as an inclusive sport for all.